flyingtext/dw-plugin-NumberedHeadings/README.md

 # DokuWiki Plugin Numbered Headings

 Prepend tiered numbers for hierarchical headings to DokuWiki without changing the actual behavior of the standard headings.

+**This is a modified version that add numbering to all headers.**

 ## Configuration